femdevs/femdev-website/README.md

 # FemDevs Homepage

 This is the codebase for the official FemDevs homepage.
 It is built in Node.js using the Express framework.
-Frontend code is writen in Pug.js and TailwindCSS.
+Frontend code is written in Pug.js and TailwindCSS.

 For information on exactly what is used, please see the [List of Tools](#list-of-tools) section below.